ostinelli/syn/README.md

 	Error = pid_not_in_group
 ```

 > You don't need to remove processes that are about to die, since they are monitored by Syn and they will be removed automatically from their groups.
+If you manually remove a process from a group just before it dies, the callback on process exit (see here below) might not get called.

 To get a list of the members of a group: